MolecularCartography/ili/README.md

 ## License

-The content of this project is licensed under the Apache 2.0 licence, see LICENSE.md.
+The content of this project is licensed under the Apache 2.0 licence, see the [license file](https://github.com/MolecularCartography/ili/blob/master/LICENSE.md).

 ## Funding